thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/remote-creating-connector-modbus.md

 **humidity**, and **temperature**.
 Additionally, settings for connection attempts, retries, and wait times after failed attempts are provided.

-To create a connector, use the following steps:
+To create a connector, follow these steps:

 {% assign addNewConnector = '
     ===